 Pretend you are Rose Pastures (a made-up relative of Daisy Meadows).
 You want to write a series of books about fairies.
 She's already written about pets, music, gems, etc. So, choose a theme of your own.
 Create five fairies.
 What are their names?
 What special powers do they have?
 Where do they live?
 What adventure do they have?

-poem by William Shakespeare and draw a fairy according to the description:
+Read the following poem by William Shakespeare and draw a fairy according to the description:

 "Oh, then I see Queen Mahab hath been with you.